keppel2/pinn-swift/README.md

 * `bool`.
 Standard, `true` or `false`.
 * `string`.
 Immutable Unicode. `"string"` `"this is a double quote:\""`
 * `decimal`.
 Decimal.
-* `nil`.
-Pointer of tuple type to nothing.
+* `self`.
+Pointer of tuple type to itself.
 ## Group Types

 * _Scalar_ is a single element.
 * `map`.
 A map produces a unique _value_ for each _key_.
 The key is always a string.
 Like Go, a missing string returns the zero value for an element.
 * `array`.
 An array is a group of elements with a constant size.
 It is only produced in a variable declaration.
-It copies on assignment.
+It never shares its storage, even if sliced.
 * `slice`.
 A slice is an array that can be grown.
 It can be produced by variable declaration, slicing, and ranges.
 It shares a reference on assignment.
 * `tuple`.
 A tuple is a group of elements with a constant size and possibly different types.
 * `pointer`.
 A pointer is a tuple with one or more references to itself.
 These references are of type `self`, and can be either `nil` or a pointer to a different copy with the same type as itself.